-• • □ 1.
-Uı niform Application for State Grant Assistance (Attachment 1): Include the name, address, telephone and fax numbers, and email of the entity: name, and telephone number of the contact person; Federal Employer Identification number; DUNS number; SAM CAGE Code; and all other listed information.
-The Application page must be signed by the official authorized to submit proposals. over Page (Attachment 2): The superintendent or authorized official of each participating district must sign the cover page of a joint application.
-The entity that will serve as the administrative fiscal agent must be designated. oposal Abstract (Attachment 3): Briefly describe the overall objectives and activities of the project in one page or less. □ 4.
-Pr rogram Narrative (Attachment 3A) maximum 15 pages: Follow the specifications found under "Proposal Narrative Requirements" beginning on page 10.
-Each proposal must include responses to each item in the order in which they are presented. bjectives and Activities (Attachment 4) maximum five pages: Include all planned activities; a timeline for activities, including beginning and completion date; the person(s) responsible; and the evaluation measures and components.
-Evaluation Design (Attachment 5) maximum five pages: Use the form provided to complete the cost effectiveness and sustainability components of the proposal providing details of how the tangible benefits of costs measure total effectiveness of program and outline steps that will be employed to evaluate the program. □ 7.
-F Y 2022 Budget Summary and Payment Schedule (Attachment 6): The budget MUST be submitted on this form.
+- □ 1.
+Uniform Application for State Grant Assistance (Attachment 1): Include the name, address, telephone, and fax numbers of the entity; email, name, and telephone number of the contact person; Federal Employer Identification number; UEI number; SAM CAGE Code; and all other listed information.
+The Application page must be signed by the official authorized to submit proposals.
+First time applicants without a Region-County-District-Type (RCDT) code must call or email the agency contact to obtain an RCDT code before submitting an application. - □ 2.
+Cover Page (Attachment 2): The superintendent or authorized official of each participating district must sign the cover page of a joint application.
+The entity that will serve as the administrative fiscal agent must be designated. - \Box 3.
+Proposal Abstract (Attachment 3): Briefly describe the overall objectives and activities of the project in one page or less. - □ 4.
+Program Narrative (Attachment 3A) maximum 15 pages: Follow the specifications found under "Program Narrative Requirements" beginning on page 11.
+Each proposal must include responses to each item in the order in which they are presented. - \Box 5.
+Objectives and Activities (Attachment 4) maximum five pages: Include all planned activities; a timeline for activities, including beginning and completion date, the person(s) responsible, and the evaluation measures and components. - □ 6.
+Proposal Evaluation Design (Attachment 5) maximum five pages: Use the form provided to complete the cost effectiveness and sustainability components of the proposal providing details of how the tangible benefits of costs measure total effectiveness of program and outline steps that will be employed to evaluate the program. - \Box 7.
+State Budget Summary and Payment Schedule (Attachment 6): The budget MUST be submitted on this form.
 No other budget form will be accepted.
 District budgets MUST be signed by the district superintendent.
-Other applicants should have an authorized official sign the form.
+Other applicants should have the authorized official sign the form.
 The payment schedule should be based on the projected date of expenditures.
 Salaries and fringe benefits should be requested in equal intervals on the schedule.
-Supplies, equipment, contracted services, and professional development should be requested in the month for which the expenditure is anticipated. □ 8.
-F Y 2022 Budget Summary Breakdown (Attachment 7): The Budget Summary Breakdown MUST include descriptions of the anticipated expenditures, correlated to the line items set forth on the Budget Summary and Payment Schedule.
-The Budget Summary Breakdown should also include subcontract information, if applicable. □9.
-(Certifications and Assurances (Attachments 8A and 8B): Each applicant is required to submit the forms below.
-These must be signed by the official legally authorized to submit the proposal and to bind the applicant to its contents.
-A. Program-Specific Terms of the Grant (Attachment 8A)
+Supplies, equipment, contracted services, and professional development should be requested in the month for which the expenditure is anticipated. - □ 8.
+Budget Summary Breakdown (or Narrative) (Attachment 7): The Budget Summary Breakdown MUST include descriptions of the anticipated expenditures, correlated to the line items set forth on the State Budget Summary and Payment Schedule.
+The Budget Summary Breakdown should also include subcontract information, if applicable.